Post job

 • Step 3: Make a budget

-• Step 4: Writing a business leader job description
+• Step 4: Write a business leader job description

 • Step 7: Send a job offer and onboard your new business leader

-The first step to find business leaders for hire is determining what type of worker you actually need.
-Certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+First, determine the employments status of the business leader you need to hire.
+Certain business leader roles might require a full-time employee, whereas others can be done by part-time workers or contractors.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire a business leader, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them a business leader to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire a business leader that fits the bill.

-The list breaks down common business leader roles and compares their salaries.
+The following list breaks down different types of business leaders and their corresponding salaries.

 Business LeaderTop executives devise strategies and policies to ensure that an organization meets its goals.
 They plan, direct, and coordinate operational activities of companies and organizations.$26-69